aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

 Add a calculated item to the pivot field.

+**Remarks**

 Only supports to add calculated item to Row/Column field.

 **Parameters:**
 | Parameter | Type | Description |